What are life income joint and survivor settlement option guarantees?

 Based on the beneficiary’s life expectancy, insurers calculate how much and how long they would have to make payments for a life income benefit payout.
 Within the life income bucket, there are three options.

-- Life income with period certain – Payments of a certain amount will be paid the beneficiary for life.
+- Life income with period certain – Payments of a certain amount will be paid to the beneficiary for life.
 However, if the beneficiary dies before a predetermined period of time, a new beneficiary will receive the fixed payments for the remainder of the stated period.

 - Joint and survivor – This is when two or more beneficiaries are named.
 Most commonly this can be a couple or siblings.
 Payments will continue to each of the beneficiaries at predetermined percentages.
 If a beneficiary dies, the survivor continues to collect full payments.